Are thinking about taking your family on a once-in-a-lifetime adventure? Find out if this is the right one for your family...

 The drier climate means that game visibility increases as the savannah turns golden.
 You can expect high-action sights and majestic sunsets.

 This is the climax of the Great Migration, when the wildebeest finally reach the Mara river in the Masai Mara reserve in Kenya.
 Crossing the border, these animals go through an astonishing display of resilience and a desperate struggle to stay alive during this challenging time.

 This is an epic but oftentimes brutal time to observe the Great Migration.
 Depending on your child’s level of experience, maturity and sensitivity, this could be a wonderful adventure for them.
 We would recommend that only older children participate in this leg of the journey.

 By this time, the Masai Mara is dry and the wildebeest begin to make their way back to the Serengeti to the new cycle of the rains and lush pastures.
 The animals that have survived the Great Migration will go on to have calves of their own in a few months time and the cycle begins again.

 So would we recommend taking children to see the Great Migration?

 This will depend on your child’s experience and level of maturity.
 We do not recommend taking children younger than eight or nine on a Great Migration safari.
 In fact, some lodges and camps have an age restriction on children joining their parents on safari.
-Please contact us to find out whether your safari itinerary has an age limit for children.
+We'll gladly advise you on any restrictions at your lodge.

 Over and above that, this is an incredible, life changing experience that is worth every moment.
 Give your child the opportunity to learn about different cultures, countries and the value of nature.